-Deborah R. Page AM

-B.Ec, FCA, FAICD
+Deborah R. Page AM B.Ec, FCA, FAICD

-Director since 1 July 2014 (7 years)
+Non-executive Director | Director since 1 July 2014 (7 years)

 Mrs Page was appointed to the Board in July 2014.

 She has extensive financial expertise, having been a partner at Touche Ross/KPMG Peat Marwick, and a senior executive with the Lend Lease Group, Allen Allen and Hemsley and the Commonwealth Bank.